21st September 2023

 One of the main factors likely to impact on how you use your conservatory extension will be where you can position it.
 While it’s generally agreed that having an extension facing towards the south will likely get you the most sunlight, setting up a conservatory in this way isn’t always possible.
 Therefore, you’re going to need to consider whether or not natural light is important to you.

 If you can’t fit a conservatory for your needs on your back garden, you may need to think about fitting it to the front.
 However, if this is facing a main road, you may have to think carefully about planning permission.
 Also, if you’re looking to build a conservatory for private office or playroom usage, having everything on show to the public probably isn’t the best idea.

 Here at Orangeries and Conservatories, our focus is on finding you the perfect extension for your needs.
 Not sure what you’d like to use a conservatory for?
 Think about what your home may be lacking.
 Do you need more space for storage, for entertaining, or for dining in?
 Will you be able to install your conservatory to the rear, to the front or to the sides?

-We’ll look at all of this with you – don’t worry!
-Are you wondering how our service works?
-We gather quotes from several reputable conservatory companies so you can compare and find the right company for you.
-Get in touch with us or fill out our online quotation form for further assistance.
+We recommend gathering quotes from several reputable conservatory companies so you can compare and find the right company for you.

 Monday, June 3rd, 2019 in Conservatories